Classroom Kits provide you with the books and support material you need to teach selected classroom units with a graphic novel.

 Satchel Paige (James Sturm and Rich Tommaso)

-They Call Us Enemy by George Takei, Justin Eisinger & Steven Scott (Authors), and Harmony Becker (Illustrator)
+They Called Us Enemy by George Takei, Justin Eisinger & Steven Scott (Authors), and Harmony Becker (Illustrator)

 This graphic novel is the only graphic novelization of Anne Frank’s diary that has been authorized by the Anne Frank Foundation and uses text from the diary and created by two Israeli-borns, Ari Folman, a director, screenwriter, and film composer, and David Polonsky, an illustrator.
 Direct quotation and adapted text from The Diary of a Young Girl by Anne Frank, edited by Otto H. Frank and Mirjam Presser ©1995 by Doubleday, a division of Penguin Random House.